maxtara/Spotijjjy/README.md

 Any ABC (Australian Broadcasting Corporation) radio station
 Known ABC stations are: jazz,dig,doublej,unearthed,country,triplej,classic
 You can choose what timeframe to create a playlist from, it defaults to the previous aired standard morning and afternoon sessions

+### Reddit

+The subreddit 'listentothis'.
+Ranges can be any of day,week,month,year,all

 ## Setup